patpatchpatrick/patpatchpatrick.github.io/index.md

 # Status
 \\
-Currently looking for freelance work.
+Currently looking for freelance work and full-time opportunities.
 Open to any Android or Java projects - the more challenging, the better.
 Contact me:
 Email - patrickdoyleconsulting@gmail.com
 [Upwork](https://www.upwork.com/o/profiles/users/_~0199ef76ec61573fae/)